Xanthos-Code/vintel/README.md

 **I'm not a coder, how can I help?**

 We want your feedback!
 Use the program for a while, then come back here and create issues.
 Tell us anything you think about Vintel - bugs, frustrations, and ideas to make Vintel better.
 You can help fund continued development with motivational contributions of EVE ISK.
-Send donations in-game, directly to the project maintainer and lead developer [Xanthos](http://image.eveonline.com/Character/183452271_256.jpg).
+Send donations in-game to the project maintainer [Xanthos](http://image.eveonline.com/Character/183452271_256.jpg).